joinpursuit/ac-curriculum-web/unit3-server-mvc-with-node-express-and-sql/README.md

 ### TODO: content to be merged into the week

 1. Express and MVC
- - Why MVC for server side development
- - Separation of concerns
- - Routing, (simple) regular expressions
- - Controllers
- - Views using a templating engine and ViewModels (Mustache?
-Jade?)
- - Middleware for session, error handling,
- - **Learning outcome**: Create a website with over 4 unique URL routes with both HTML and JSON responses, user state stored in sessions, and an interactive set of client pages using AJAX to hit at least one JSON endpoint

 2. Databases, SQL, and PostgreSQL
  - What a database is, what "relational" means in the context of databases
  - How to insert, update, delete, and query using SQL syntax